A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 The bond between a parent and a child is special, isn’t it?
 We connect with our parents through screams and cries and smiles and laughter when we are young.
 And yet as we grow old this unique channel of communication that once understood literal gibberish that came out of our mouth, slowly loses its thread.
 At least it seems that way for a time.
 More often than not, this happens when children are in their teenage years.
 And the primary area of conflict – their career choice.

 In our years of experience in career counselling, we have often seen that there’s a gap between students’ interests and their parents’ expectations regarding the right career choice.
 This is the source of much conflict, tension, and stress.
-Call it generation gap, age gap, or any other name; neither party feels like they are on the wrong side of the line.
+Call it the generation gap, age gap, or any other name; neither party feels like they are on the wrong side of the line.
 Then who is?

 I guess it doesn’t really matter who’s wrong and who’s right.
 What matters is that this gap in thoughts and expectations is not only disheartening but also complicates the process of making the right career choice.
 Because students need the support of their parents as they pursue higher education, not just financially but also emotionally.
 And parents at the end of the day want to see their child have a successful life and career.